Home » Current

 Sara Haidermota, BS (Project Manager)

-Sara started working as a Clinical Research Coordinator in the Natarajan lab in November 2019.
+Sara started working as a Clinical Research Coordinator in the Natarajan Lab in November 2019.
 She works on the development and day-to-day operations of studies involving applications of digital health technology.
 She also manages the regulatory aspects of genomic research projects focused on cardiovascular disease and clonal hematopoiesis of indeterminate potential.

 Michael Honigberg, MD MPP (MGH Cardiologist)